cosmic-api/teleport/python/docs/source/index.rst

 A generic type's definition encodes an additional piece of data, a parameter which will be used by :func:`t` to create a type instance.
-For example, the built-in Array type needs a parameter which represents the type of its every element:
+For example, the built-in Array type needs a parameter:

 .. code-block:: python